canonical/landscape-charm/terraform/README.md

 # Landscape Server charm Terraform modules

 The Landscape Server charm can be deployed with Terraform using the charm and product modules located in the [`charm/`](./charm/)  and [`product`](./product/) subdirectories, respectively.
-See the `README.md` file in each the module for more details.
+See the `README.md` file in each module for more details.